primebaze/master/Readme.md

 Explore rotatable, interactive 3D models of bones, organs, and entire systems to enhance your spatial understanding.

 ## Study and Course Materials:
 I have uploaded various course materials that covers all areas of human anatomy.
+These materials were gotten from the best anatomy teaching universities in the world.

 ## Using AnatomyHub
 Navigating AnatomyHub is easy! (survey from over 100 testers)